parrt/msds501/notes/computation.md

 <img src=images/int-list-item.png width=230>

-A pseudocode loop implements the implied movement in the visualization:
+A pseudocode loop implementing the implied movement in the visualization looks like:

 *for each quantity in Quantity list*:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*do something*